Originally published August 19, 2021, updated October 26, 2021

 - Analyze the product: When you look at what your competitors offer, you can see how your products compare.
 This process may lead to new product development initiatives to make your company more competitive.

 - Analyze the marketing: By exploring how competitors target their customers and what marketing strategies they use, you can identify areas for improvement and update your plan to address them.

 Performing any level of competitor research is a must to get a feel for your digital environment and learn from every success and failure of your peers.

-6 Digital Marketing Strategies for Manufacturers and Distributors
+6 Digital Marketing Strategies for Manufacturers

 Now that you’ve laid the foundation, it’s time to pick your strategies.
 You may use one or all, depending on your business requirements, audience, and market position.